 Research related to the 6th Generation Wireless Systems (6G) comprises a wide range of topics.
 This focus period takes a broad perspective on the possibilities and limitations of technology available and what services and applications can be proivided by a future 6G system.
 Topics range from communication theory and fundamental limits via practical implementations to novel services and applications.The goal is to close the gaps between different research disciplines, increase synergy effects and, together, identify the most critical inter/intra-disciplinary research challenges, from a 6G perspective.
 What are the technical issues we have to address, from that perspective?
 What are the possible solutions, from a technical perspective?
 How should 6G be designed to, in the best way, contribute to solving of the global challenges?

 The focus period will run in Lund between October 23rd and November 24th.
 A number of international scholars interested in these research challenges will be invited to participate, and to interact with leading scientists as well as ELLIIT researchers.
-In the third week (November 8-10) we will have a 3-day workshop, with several invited top-level researchers.
+In the third week (November 8-10) we will have a 3-day symposium, with several invited top-level researchers.

 Fall 2022 – Linköping

 Hybrid AI – Where data-driven and model-based methods meet

 Data-driven machine learning presents many challenges such as how to deal abstract and causal aspects, how to make learning work with significantly less data like humans can do, and how to achieve robust systems which provides formal guarantees and interpretability.
 Traditional model- or knowledge-based methods are designed to deal with many of these issues: They deal effectively with generality, abstraction, and causality with strong formal guarantees.
 A current trend in AI and machine learning today is therefore how to combine these different approaches in a principled and effective way.
 This is often called Hybrid AI.